 Literacy Lookout

-Positive Action Project- Literacy Lookout is a six-week programme aimed at 10-14 year olds in Salford tackling one of Salford's pressing challenges: low literacy rates among young people.
+Positive Action Project- Literacy Lookout was a six-week programme aimed at 10-14 year olds in Salford tackling one of Salford's pressing challenges: low literacy rates among young people.

-Salford Foundation’s Positive Action Project (PAP), with the generous support of BUPA will deliver the Literacy Lookout initiative which will span from January to June ’24 and will be running in partnership with local schools such as All Hallows R.C.
+Salford Foundation’s Positive Action Project (PAP), with the generous support of BUPA delivered the Literacy Lookout initiative from January to June ’24 and ran in partnership with local schools such as All Hallows R.C.
 High School and Ellesmere Park High School.
-Our approach involves implementing six-week projects for Year 9 and 10 students, engaging them in interactive literacy activities.
-This includes breaking the stigma around literacy and showcasing its importance in their current and future lives.
+Our approach involved implementing a six-week project for Year 9 and 10 students, engaging them in interactive literacy activities.
+This included breaking the stigma around literacy and showcasing its importance in their current and future lives.

-The Litearcy Lookout Initiative is a project aimed at tackling one of Salford’s pressing challenges: low literacy rates among young people.
+The Literacy Lookout Initiative was a project aimed at tackling one of Salford’s pressing challenges: low literacy rates among young people.
 With Salford’s youth falling into the bottom 10% of Local Authorities nationally for English attainment, there’s an urgent need for action to improve literacy skills and foster a greater love for reading and writing.

 Project delivery

-Weeks 1-3: The first three weeks of this programme will be educational, interactive workshops that seek to break the mundane stigma around the word ‘literacy’.
-These three weeks will take a deep dive into exploring the importance and different forms of literacy, practical strategies for improvement and engagement, its impact on our personal and professional development and a highlight of how we can do something to not only benefit ourselves but our wider community.
+Weeks 1-3: The first three weeks of this programme were educational, interactive workshops that sought to break the mundane stigma around the word ‘literacy’.
+These three weeks took a deep dive into exploring the importance and different forms of literacy, practical strategies for improvement and engagement, its impact on our personal and professional development, and a highlight of how we could do something to not only benefit ourselves but our wider community.

-Weeks 4-6: The last remaining weeks are where the students get to take the lead.
-They will have the opportunity to demonstrate and develop a variety of skills which will culminate in a large-scale, public “Literacy Lookout Trail” event that will take place on 8th June ‘24.
-This event will be held in person at Buile Hill Park and will be created and developed exclusively by Year 9/10 students.
+Weeks 4-6: The last remaining weeks were when the students got to take the lead.
+They had the opportunity to demonstrate and develop a variety of skills, which culminated in a large-scale, public “Literacy Lookout Trail” event that took place on 8th June 2024.
+This event was held in person at Buile Hill Park and was created and developed exclusively by Year 9/10 students.

 • Creating maps and clues to be hidden around the park